tarakbluru/TeZ/README.md

 Step1: Update the Finvasia credentials in the file 'user_cred.yml' which is available in the folder
 \data\cred.

-Step2: Update the system configuration for NSE/NFO and required Expiry Date in the system config file.
-[Refer to sys_cfg.yml](/data/sys_cfg.yml)
+Step2: Update the system configuration for NSE/NFO and required Expiry Date in the system config file. [sys_cfg.yml](/data/sys_cfg.yml)

 Step3: Create virtual environment for Apps use.
 For ease of use, a powershell script is given in the ps_scripts folder.
 To run this, you can refer: [Installation](#installation) This step is to be done only once.

 #### Configuration File Explanation
-[Refer to sys_cfg.yml](/data/sys_cfg.yml) This has all configurations required for using the app.
+[sys_cfg.yml](/data/sys_cfg.yml) This has all configurations required for using the app.

 ```yaml
 # Configuration File details